papiodesu/leptos_book/src/appendix_reactive_graph.md

 set_a(5);
 ```

-Even though memoizing would technically save an extra calculation of "d」 between setting 「a」 to 「3」 and 「5", these calculations are themselves cheaper than the reactive algorithm.
+Even though memoizing would technically save an extra calculation of "d" between setting "a" to "3" and "5", these calculations are themselves cheaper than the reactive algorithm.

 At the very most, you might consider memoizing the final node before running some expensive side effect: